pulumi/foundational-training/module-08-cicd/slides/slides.md

 - Optionally, use a webhook to notify, e.g. Slack
 - Pulumi Deployments excels here

 Opinion: Do not automatically remediate drift.
-Alert and have a conversation.
-(But it does need to be remediated eventually.)
+Alert and have a conversation (But it does need to be remediated eventually)

 ---